sojious-YV/yvos-android-sdk/README.md

 ```

 #### Start the process

 ```java
 LivenessCheckModule.start(context);
 ```

 #### Cancel the process

 ```java
 LivenessCheckModule.close();
 ```

 </details>

 ### Using the Document Capture Module with Kotlin

-First create an instance of the DocumentCaptureModule with the `DocumentCaptureModule.Builder` class, passing in your merchant key.
+First off, create an instance of the DocumentCaptureModule with the `DocumentCaptureModule.Builder` class, passing in your merchant key.

 ```kotlin
 val documentCaptureModule = DocumentCaptureModule.Builder(publicMerchantKey = "61d880f1e8e18f1a")
             .onSuccess { documentData ->
                 //The document capture was successfull. perform some action here
                 //"documentData" is the data object that holds the details extracted from the document

             }
             .onFailed {
                 //Document capture failed. perform some action here